Glentoran lose appeal against Irish Cup dismissal

 In a statement issued with the ruling on Friday, the Irish FA explained that the Glens' appeal was made on four grounds and that all four were dismissed by the Appeal Board.

-In the document explaining the reasons behind the decision, the Irish FA said that clubs "cannot and should not use Comet as a scapegoat for their decisions concerning a player's eligibility".
+In a document explaining the full ruling, the Irish FA said that clubs "cannot and should not use Comet as a scapegoat for their decisions concerning a player's eligibility".

-After it emerged that Crowe may have been ineligible, Glens manager McDermott claimed that the online Comet system used for registering players and listing players for each match is "not fit for purpose".
+After it emerged that Crowe may have been ineligible, Glens manager Mick McDermott claimed that the online Comet system used for registering players and listing players for each match is "not fit for purpose".

-He said that the online application process should have made he and his staff aware before the quarter final that Crowe was suspended, but that it did not.
+He said that the online application process should have made he and his staff aware before the quarter-final that Crowe was suspended, but that it did not.

+Crowe was ineligible to play in the quarter-final because he had not served a three-man ban which he picked up while playing for the club's reserve team.

+By the time of the quarter-final, Glentoran's second string had played three games since Crowe picked up the suspension, but one was an Intermediate Cup match - a competition for which the 23-year-old Crowe is not eligible due to the number of senior appearances he has made.